Tamilselvi92/customer_segmentation/README.md

  | Annual Income | This Feature illustrates the Annual Income of Customers in Thousands |
  | Spending Score | This is a feature in which a special spending score is assinged to each customer based on his/her buying behaviour and net spend |

+### Algorithm Used

+## K-means Algorithm

+While using the k-means clustering algorithm, the first step is to indicate the number of clusters (k) that we wish to produce in the final output.
+The algorithm starts by selecting k objects from dataset randomly that will serve as the initial centers for our clusters.
+These selected objects are the cluster means, also known as centroids.
+Then, the remaining objects have an assignment of the closest centroid.
+This centroid is defined by the Euclidean Distance present between the object and the cluster mean.
+We refer to this step as “cluster assignment”.
+When the assignment is complete, the algorithm proceeds to calculate new mean value of each cluster present in the data.
+After the recalculation of the centers, the observations are checked if they are closer to a different cluster.
+Using the updated cluster mean, the objects undergo reassignment.
+This goes on repeatedly through several iterations until the cluster assignments stop altering.
+The clusters that are present in the current iteration are the same as the ones obtained in the previous iteration.

+# Methods

+Elbow Method

+Silhouette method

+Gap statistic

+## Future Scope

+The Future Scope of this project will be to built a user friendly web interface using the <a href="https://shiny.rstudio.com/">Shiny Package</a> offered by R Studio.
+With the help of Shiny we can create really nice looking interfaces for our R project.